-Melanie Eagleton is staring into the cold waters of Long Island Sound on the deck of the cottage she promised to remake at the death of her best friend.
-She is also trying to sketch a solution to her latest assignment – redesigning a new inner space for the palace for the last Rajah/Bollywood heart throb as well as the creation of a museum that will depict the lives of the Rajahs royal family.
-Meanwhile, in a small dark apartment on Roosevelt Island an intense young man is experimenting with creative ways to use various poisons to make a statement about his obsession – the loss of American jobs, especially his, to Indian call centers.
-Melanie is at a celebration at the Rajah’s palace when the young corporate head of a major call center collapses during Melanie’s visit to his bedroom.
-Fortunately, she knows who call in case of extreme trauma.
-She knows Detective Colin St. James Smythe, who worked with her when her late husband was implicated in her best friend’s murder.
+Melanie Eagleton is staring into the cold waters of Long Island Sound from the deck of her deceased best friend's cottage.
+She is also trying to sketch out a solution for her latest assignment–redesigning a new inner space for the palace for the last Rajah/Bollywood heartthrob as well as the creation of a museum that will depict the one opulent lives of the Rajahs royal family.
+Meanwhile, in a small dark apartment on Roosevelt Island, an intense young man is experimenting with creative ways to make a statement about his obsession–the loss of American jobs, especially his, to Indian call centers.
+Melanie is at a celebration at the Rajah’s palace when the corporate head of a major call-center collapses during her visit.
+Fortunately, she knows who to call in cases as extreme as Victor Kumar's death.
+She knows Detective Colin St. James Smythe, who'd worked with her when her late husband was implicated in her best friend’s murder.
 With a growing romantic interest in the beautiful Melanie, Smythe dashes to Mumbai to investigate.
-Poison is implicated and is also a factor in four other deaths of call center corporate executives.
-The young man behind the poisons is obsessed with Melanie, whom he considers his woman.
-He courts her Long Island, New Jersey, New Delhi, as well as her New York City apartment.
-He stalks her homes, her airplane flights, and her classroom, where she has begun teaching decorative arts to talented young students.
-As romance blooms with Smythe, tension builds and conflicts begin to resolve as the obsessive young man becomes a victim of his own creative recipes.